 Considering running for a seat on the ATypI board of directors?
-Check out the board member job description for details about expectations and responsibilities.
+Please review the following information for details about board member expectations and responsibilities.

 The Association Typographique Internationale Inc. (ATypI) is a 501(c)(3) nonprofit organization incorporated in the State of California in the United States.
 ATypI is democratically run by a board elected by its members.
 ATypI is bound to operate by its bylaws, and the laws of both the State of California and the United States rules governing nonprofit entities.